Michael A. Taylor Player Props: Twins vs. Mariners

-On Tuesday, Michael A. Taylor (.500 slugging percentage in past 10 games, including one home run) and the Minnesota Twins face the Seattle Mariners, whose starting pitcher will be Bryan Woo.
+On Wednesday, Michael A. Taylor (.462 slugging percentage in past 10 games, including one home run) and the Minnesota Twins face the Seattle Mariners, whose starting pitcher will be Luis Castillo.
 First pitch is at 9:40 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Mariners.
+In his previous game he had a hitless performance (0-for-1) against the Mariners.

 Michael A. Taylor Game Info & Props vs. the Mariners